tackme31/howmessy/README.md

 # howmessy
-howmessy is a Visual Studio extension to display metrics on CodeLens.
+howmessy is a Visual Studio extension to display code metrics in CodeLens.
 The following metrics are supported.

 - Cognitive Complexity
 - Cyclomatic Complexity